 Think about your ideal patient.
 They don’t just come in for one routine check-up and then disappear.
 Instead, these patients come to you for all their dental needs throughout their entire lifetime.
 They depend on you to maintain their healthy smile for years on end—and that can add up to some serious money.
 The average lifetime value of dental patient is an important metric to keep in mind when investing in your practice, and calculating your marketing ROI.

 What Is The Lifetime Value Of A Dental Patient?

-No two dental practices are alike and, as a result, lifetime value will vary for each practice depending on location, the services offered and how effective their online marketing strategy is.
+No two dental practices are alike and, as a result, the lifetime value will vary for each practice depending on location, the services offered, and the effectiveness of their online marketing strategy.

-You’ll often hear $10,000 thrown around as the magic number for the lifetime value of a dental patient.
-Derek Naylor, a dentist practice consultant, claims a slightly more optimistic estimate at $22,000.
-At the top of the spectrum, True Dental Success believes that the CLV of a dental patient falls around $45,000 over a 20-year lifetime!
+You may have heard $10,000 thrown around as the magic number for the average lifetime value of a dental patient.
+Derek Naylor, a dentist practice consultant, claims a slightly more optimistic estimate at $22,000 for the average lifetime value of a dental patient.
+At the top of the spectrum, True Dental Success believes that the customer lifetime value of a dental patient falls around $45,000 over a 20-year lifetime!

-Given the large variables between estimates, we suggest taking the time to calculate the CLV for your particular dental practice.
+Given the large variables between estimates, we suggest taking the time to calculate the customer lifetime value for your particular dental practice.
 Here’s what you’ll need to consider: